ericwooley/ericwooley.github.io/_posts/2015-04-01-using-immutablejs.markdown

 ###[List](https://facebook.github.io/immutable-js/docs/#/List)

   Most like a javascript array in that its contents are kept in order.
-However, you might find this less useful than a javascript array because it's contents are not mutable.
+However, you might find this less useful than a javascript array because it's contents are not mutatable.

   _Consider the following scenario:_